-I bought this on Amazon chiefly to make home cooked cochinita pibil, one of my favorite Mexican dishes.
+I bought this on Amazon (affiliate link) chiefly to make home cooked cochinita pibil, one of my favorite Mexican dishes.
 The dish – and this signature spice – both hail from the Yucatan region and date back quite literally thousands of years pork shoulder is marinated in citrus plus this achiote paste and slow roasted for hours.
 The result is marvelously juicy and rich pork that’s perfect for tacos, burritos, enchiladas, or just right from the bowl!

 I’ll confess I don’t have a reference point for achiote paste, so can’t say if this is the best available, the most authentic or even a good price.
 All that said, I was very happy with my purchase, the cohinita pibil turned out perfect!
 I bought this for a combination of the price and other reviewers similarly positive experience.
 If you’re in the market for achiote paste, I’d definitely check this out.